almogtavor/Mergeable-Heap/README.md

 # Mergeable heap using linked lists implementation in C

-The solution to problem 10-2 from the book "Introduction to Algorithms" by Cormen.
+The solution to problem 10-2 from the book "Introduction to Algorithms" by CLRS.

 The problem is:
 ```